ProjectWithFriend/CPE-Minecraft-Authentication/README.md

 This template has been designed with productivity in mind.
 When compiling a new version of your plugin, you can configure the output directory directly into the server's plugins directory:

-> clean package dependency:copy -DskipTests -DmcVersion=1.2.3 -DoutputDirectory=/path/to/server/plugins
+> mvn clean package dependency:copy -DskipTests -DmcVersion=1.2.3 -DoutputDirectory=/path/to/server/plugins